 Akron Summit Community Action, Inc. is the grantee agency of the Summit County Head Start/Early Head Start Program.

 The Head Start/Early Head Start Program provides high-quality early childhood education in age-appropriate, nurturing and secure center-based infant/toddler and pre-school learning environments.
-The home based option is also offered for 12 Early Head Start families.

 The program goals are to promote healthy prenatal outcomes for pregnant women, enhance the development of very young children, promote healthy family functioning, and promote school readiness by enhancing the social and cognitive development of children and families while fostering self-sufficiency and life-long problem-solving skills.